 4. Visualize Reaching Your Goals

-At this point, you’ve spent 25 to 30 minutes with your inner self establishing goals and giving your subconscious mind directions on what to focus on.
-Now, go ahead and get your day started.
-Your subconscious mind will begin to do its job.
+You’ve spent 25 to 30 minutes with your inner self establishing goals and giving your subconscious mind directions on what to focus on.

 5. Follow Your Intuition Throughout The Day